-Field Field Description ID Unique record identifier (for example, 10999).
-Status New: Incident/Request was created and initial details are being entered.
-Assigned: Incident/Request has been assigned to a record owner.
-In Progress: Incident/Request is being investigated/fulfilled by a record owner and/or Task owners.
-Pending: Incident/Request is temporarily paused (Stop The Clock).
-Resolved: Incident/Request has been investigated/fulfilled and is waiting to be closed.
-Closed: Incident/Request is reopened because the issue was not fixed or reoccurred.
+Field Description Comments ID Unique record identifier (for example, 10999).
+Statuses include: • New: Incident/Request was created and initial details are being entered. • Assigned: Incident/Request has been assigned to a record owner. • In Progress: Incident/Request is being investigated/fulfilled by a record owner and/or Task owners. • Pending: Incident/Request is temporarily paused (Stop The Clock). • Resolved: Incident/Request has been investigated/fulfilled and is waiting to be closed. • Closed: Incident/Request is closed. • Reopened: Incident/Request is reopened because the issue was not fixed or reoccurred.
 Next: Status Select the links to move the Incident/Request through the Incident/Request workflow.
 The Next links include the following statuses: • Begin Work: Captures a date-time stamp to track when work began on the Incident/Request. • Set Pending: Temporarily pauses the Incident/ Request (Stops the SLA Clock). • Resolve: Prompts the User to log the Resolution details (Close Description) and Cause Code. • Close: Manually closes the Incident/Request.
 Note: A CSM Automation Process/One-Step Action automatically closes Incidents after three (3) days. • Reopen: Reopens a Resolved Incident/Request because it was technically not resolved.
 Restarts the SLA Clock.
 For information about One-Step Actions that can be used with the Next: Status field, see Incident One-Step Actions.
 Response Time Time remaining to respond to the Incident based on Priority.
 Resolve Time Time remaining to resolve the Incident based on Priority.
 Requester Person who submitted the Incident/Request on behalf of the Customer.
 Select to change or remove requester.
 Customer Person affected by the Incident/Request.
 Select to change Customer.

 Field Description Comments Assigned to Name of the team member who is working on the Incident.
 Select the link to first select a Team and then the assigned user.
-Main Pane Displays the main form fields.
+Main Pane Main Pane Displays the main form fields.
 Specifics forms appear when relevant.
-Method by which the Incident was delivered.
+Call Source Method by which the Incident was delivered.
 Options include the following sources: • Walk in • Social Media • E-mail • Event • Phone • Portal • Chat Session • Mobile Customer Person affected by the Incident/Request.
 If the Incident was submitted by another User on behalf of the Customer, select Submit On Behalf Of to set the requester.
 Description Description of the Incident/Request.
-Service Classification Service affected by Incident/Request: Account Management Conferencing/Presentation Desktop Management E-mail/Calendaring Employee Support Enterprise Apps IT Service Desk Network Services Printing Telephony/Fax Web Services You can classify an Incident Form by selecting a Service Classification that matches the Service, Category, and Subcategory.
+Service Classification Service affected by Incident/Request: • Account Management • Conferencing/Presentation • Desktop Management • E-mail/Calendaring • Employee Support • Enterprise Apps • IT Service Desk • Network Services • Printing • Telephony/Fax • Web Services You can classify an Incident Form by selecting a Service Classification that matches the Service, Category, and Subcategory.
 For more information, see Service Categorization.
 Priority Indicates the established timescales and effort to respond to and resolve an issue (Incident or Request).
 Priority is derived from an impact and urgency Priority Matrix.
 For more information, see Priority.